-Are you a dog trainer who sometimes questions your confidence?
+Are you among a segment of dog trainers who sometimes question confidence?
 No, not in dealing with animals.
 You’ve got that.
 But with human interactions?
 Confidence in making business decisions?

 There is a free interview series called “The Confidence Code” launching on July 26th for you!
-A diverse group of industry experts in the dog training world looks at what “confidence” is– and for a dog trainer, what impact it has on clients, life, dogs, and business.
+A diverse group of industry experts in the dog training world looks at what “confidence” is– and for dog trainers, what impact it has on clients, life, dogs, and business.

 Each day you will receive an interview with one of these experts.
 It will be available in video and audio versions.

 Christina Cass is the Founder & CEO of Epic Dog, a Success Coaching Academy for dog trainers.
 It is producing the series.

 She says, “Confidence is created through competence, through getting good at stuff.
 And the challenge for that for dog trainers is that the competency needs to be built in more ways than just understanding and training dogs.”

 “Confidence is not all-encompassing: You can have high confidence in some areas and low confidence in others.
 In whatever new domain you choose, hone your skills and develop self-efficacy by watching others, practicing yourself, and taking advice from the experts.”

 And that brings us to “The Confidence Code” lineup of speakers.